-Monitoring Parameter ID Trigger Value Basis Probability of Encountering a Castile Brine Reservoir None After the DOE proposed the brine reservoir probability as potentially significant in the CCA Appendix MONPAR, the EPA conducted analyses that indicate a lack of significant effects on performance from changes in this parameter.
+Monitoring Trigger Value Basis Parameter ID Probability of None After the DOE proposed the brine reservoir probability as Encountering a potentially significant in the CCA Appendix MONPAR, the Castile Brine EPA conducted analyses that indicate a lack of significant Reservoir effects on performance from changes in this parameter.
 For this reason and since the parameter is evaluated for significant changes at least once annually, no TV is needed.